 The way electronic devices are made never evolved

-This is the reference design syndrome.
-A reference design is a way a company, expert in its domain, tries to explain to you how to control and command its components.
+A reference design is a way a company, as an expert in its domain, tries to explain to you how to control and command its components.

-How this issue was solved in software?
+How was this issue solved in software?

 Before 2012, when you wanted to build a web service such as Airbnb, you needed to develop everything: the chat, shopping cart management, search features, etc. In a nutshell, you needed a lot of skills and teammates!

 These days, things are entirely different thanks to microservices and APIs.
 You can use Intercom, Apicart, or Algolia.
 It has become faster, easier, cheaper!
 Even if you're not a tech guy, you can aim to build a nice MVP.
 In other words, microservices unleashed the SaaS industry beginning around 2012.

 - Improve fault resolution

 - More innovation is unleashed!

 What is more, microservices architecture has enabled a whole new way of thinking when it comes to a product's conception: instead of working with large "layer teams" like electronics, mechanics, or low-level teams, it's now possible to unleash "function teams" who deal with microservices as complete products, developing each of them from conception to production.